-CPC develops and operates CPC/CBT core power projects as an independent power producer ("IPP"), using limited-recourse project debt without a provincial debt guarantee.
+CPC develops and operates CPC/CBT core power projects as an IPP, using limited-recourse project debt without a provincial debt guarantee.
 Like other IPPs, CPC is not a regulated utility, and thus does not have a service area with a built-in customer base to absorb ALGS, BRX and WAX capital and operating cost overruns, environmental and regulatory compliance costs, or tax and tariff increases.
 ALGS and BRX have fixed-price power sales contracts.